 22.2.1 A Doctoral student may be offered the opportunity to be admitted to one of the university’s research Master degrees.

-22.3 The Dean, Graduate Research will provide advice to the student and the relevant Head of School within 5 business days of the determination.
+22.3 The Dean, Graduate Research will provide advice to the student and the relevant Head of enrolling unit within 5 business days of the determination.

 22.4 A student whose candidature is terminated may lodge an internal appeal under Stage 3 of the Student Grievance Resolution - Governing Policy, via the Student Review and Appeals – Procedures, where they can show grounds as to why an appeal should be considered (i.e. new information, evidence of failure of process).
 Appeals must be lodged within 10 business days of the notice of the Dean, Graduate Research’s determination.